pablomagro/techtales/source/_posts/AWS-Certified-SysOps-Administrator-Associate-SOA-C02.md

 ## [VPC](https://docs.aws.amazon.com/vpc/latest/userguide/how-it-works.html#what-is-privatelink)
 With Amazon Virtual Private Cloud (Amazon VPC), you can launch AWS resources in a logically isolated virtual network that you've defined.
 This virtual network closely resembles a traditional network that you'd operate in your own data center, with the benefits of using the scalable infrastructure of AWS.

+`enableDnsHostnames` – Indicates whether the instances launched in the VPC get public DNS hostnames.
+If this attribute is true, instances in the VPC get public DNS hostnames, but only `if` the `enableDnsSupport` attribute is also set to `true`.

+`enableDnsSupport` – Indicates whether the DNS resolution is supported for the VPC.
+If this attribute is false, the Amazon-provided DNS server in the VPC that resolves public DNS hostnames to IP addresses is not enabled.
+If this attribute is true, queries to the Amazon provided DNS server at the 169.254.169.253 IP address, or the reserved IP address at the base of the VPC IPv4 network range plus two will succeed.

+By default, both attributes are set to `true` in a default VPC or a VPC created by the VPC wizard.
+By default, only the `enableDnsSupport` attribute is set to true in a VPC created on the Your VPCs page of the VPC console or using the AWS CLI, API, or an AWS SDK.

 ### Configuration
 `Regardless of the type of subnet, the internal IPv4 address range of the subnet is always private`.
 AWS never announces these address blocks to the internet.